rin-kinokocan/SCGB/README.md

 using MinGW or Cygwin or something like that.

 If you want a ncurses version, you need `ncursesw` to build SCGB.
+You might need to copy `curses.h` of ncursesw and put it into `lib` directory.

-If you want a PDCurses version, create a directory called `lib` first.
+If you want a PDCurses version, create a directory called `lib` at the root of the project directory first.
 Then you need to put PDCurses static library and PDCurses header (`curses.h`) in the `lib` directory.

+SCGB uses ncurses by default.
 ## Build
 You can use CMake to build SCGB.
 Make a directory called `build` on the project root directory,